LibreCAD/docs/getstart/install.rst

 Links to the installers for OS/X 10.9 can be found in the :ref:`Resources <downloads>` section.
 Download the desired version of the installer from the build directory and run the installer (*dmg* file).

-For other versions of OS/X, please follow build instructions in the :ref:`build instructions <build>` found in the appendix.
+For other versions of OS/X, please follow build instructions in the :ref:`appendix <build>`.

 .. note::
     If you an OS/X developer, please help us to improve DMG installers and MacPorts LibreCAD package.